 In 2021, Mary Lynn taught the Mastering Theory class live to a group of 100 students.

-In this class, you will be watching the replays of 40 (1/2 hour) classes as Mary Lynn guides you step-by-step through The Complete Guide to Theory and Mapping for the Hammered Dulcimer (by Ken Kolodner with Mary Lynn Michal).
+In this class, you will be watching the replays of 40 (1/2 hour) classes as Mary Lynn guides you step-by-step and page by page through The Complete Guide to Theory and Mapping for the Hammered Dulcimer (by Ken Kolodner with Mary Lynn Michal).

-You get all of the pre-recorded lesson videos, and extra study aids (handouts, flashcards and sloth-speed videos), as well as questions answered by email.
+You get all of the lesson videos, and extra study aids (handouts, flashcards and sloth-speed videos), as well as access to have your questions answered by email.

 I found that spending half an hour on, sometimes, 2 pages of the book and actually studying it with the dulcimer and someone explaining it with examples really worked for me.
 I can rewatch the lessons whenever I like, even at the breakfast table, to just pick up the info I missed first time around."